RunestoneInteractive/httlads/_sources/Statistics/cs2_new_business_data.rst

 Joining Data from Other Sources When Considering Starting a New Business
 ------------------------------------------------------------------------

-So far, we have only used the original starting a business score spreadsheet for our analysis.
+So far, we have only used the original business start-up score spreadsheet for our analysis.
 Often, one file does not contain all the data we need.
 So, if we need to look at other factors that affect starting a business in different countries, we can import another spreadsheet that has a lot more data.
 In this lesson, we will learn how to join data from various sources.